Zett is a high school student who loves reading light novels, web novels, and manga.

 First, set your default tile set, if any, on the database after you’ve imported it using the resource manager.
 Using map mode, try to make your desired map of your game.
 Make a map based on your story plot for easy management and try to construct the bonus or extra areas later after you’ve finished constructing the significant ones.

-Testing the game after inputing every major story event is recommended to avoid any mistakes and confusion, especially with regard to handling self-switches, switches, and variables.
+Testing the game after inputting every major story event is recommended to avoid any mistakes and confusion, especially with regard to handling self-switches, switches, and variables.